 1. Reduces the curse of dimensionality - the convergence of estimators used in the learning is much slower for problems with a higher dimensionality than for those with a lower number of dimensions.
 2. Lowers the memory requirements for data storage and processing - redundant or insignificant information increases the demand on memory, increasing storage costs or time span of stored data exceeding the possessed resources.

 3. Simplifies the model - which, being simpler, could be easily understandable by humans or software implementable.
 4. Speed-ups the process of learning - the complexity for machine learning methods usually is above linear complexity i.e. quadratic or cubic 5.
 Removes unnecessary attributes being a noise - irrelevant features could blur the problem and cause a lower quality of the results 6.
 Increases the generalisation ability - unnecessary attributes limit the model's generalisation ability i.e. the capability to work with the previously unseen data .

 There are two solutions to the dimensionality reduction.
 It can be done by the recalculation of attributes into a smaller subset e.g. tasks done by Principal Components Analysis or Discriminant Analysis methods.
-The other approach to space dimensionality reduction is a feature selection, that generally returns a subset of attributes, being the most significant features for the modelled process.
+The other approach to space dimensionality reduction is a feature selection, that generally returns a subset of attributes, being the most significant features in the modelled process.

 According to (Guyon and Elisseeff 2003) feature selection algorithms may be divided onto two major groups: filters and wrappers.
 Filters use a measure to evaluate the relationship between the input and output attributes, while the wrappers are multi-step procedures testing different combinations of features.
-It is also possible to add another group of feature selectors i.e. embedded algorithms (see Figure 1), however they aren't used particularly for the feature selection but are incorporated by the others learning algorithms and deployed e.g. in pruning or node selection (for more information about all three kinds of feature selection algorithms see (Saeys, Inza, Larra?aga, and Wren 2007)).
+It is also possible to add another group of feature selectors i.e. embedded algorithms (see Figure 1), however they aren't used particularly in feature selection phase but are contained by the others learning algorithms and deployed e.g. in pruning or node selection.

 The process of feature selection was a subject of many researches e.g. (Hall and Smith 1999) compared correlation based filters with wrappers.
-Other papers focussing on filters are (Koller and Sahami 1996) presenting an algorithm based on Information Theory, similarly (Duch, Wieczorek, Biesiada, and Blachnik 2004) compared different feature selection algorithms based on information entropy or (Avidan 2004) explained how both - feature and basis selection can be supported by a masking matrix.
-In another paper (Zheng 2004), the researchers compared different filtering algorithms i.e. InfoGain, Chi2 and correlation.
+Other papers focussing on filters are (Koller and Sahami 1996) presenting an algorithm based on Information Theory, similarly (Duch, Wieczorek, Biesiada, and Blachnik 2004) compared different feature selection algorithms based on information entropy or (Avi-dan 2004) explained how both - feature and basis selection can be supported by a masking matrix.
+In another paper (Zheng 2004), researchers compared different filtering algorithms i.e. InfoGain, Chi^2 and correlation.